onitsoft/Solidity-Course/lesson-9/README.md

 5. Adjust `migrations/2_deploy_contracts.js` to only leave `DummyToken.sol` to be deployed.
 6. Make sure testrpc node is running.
 It can be launched via `testrpc` command from a new terminal window.
 7. From Truffle project root compile the contracts by typing `truffle compile`.
 8. Then deploy the contract with `truffle deploy`.
+You can also use `truffle migrate` just the same.

 ## Using Truffle console